 Once you have passed your oral thesis defense and completed all required revisions of your thesis, you must prepare you thesis for printing and archiving.
 Thesis formatting guidelines are very important.
 Please review with our faculty advisor.
 Before the end of the final exam period, students must submit four copies of their honors thesis in proper format on standard thesis paper.

 - Use standard thesis paper of at least 25% rag content (not regular printer paper).
-The ES Program will provide the paper.
+The ES Department will provide the paper.

 - Use Times New Roman font at 12 point for all text, headings, and subheadings.